dssievewright/Getting_and_Cleaning_Data/README.md

 These averages will be stored in a table called tidydata and can be viewed by calling View(tidydata)

 CodeBook.md contains information about the data set, the variables in it, and the transformations used to clean up the data.

+GCD_project.csv is the a copy of the tidydata table after the run_analysis.R script was completed.